Ann Woodward: Shooting, aftermath, and suicide

-In late 1955, there was a string of burglaries in the Woodwards' neighborhood in Oyster Bay.
+In late 1955, there were a string of burglaries in the Woodwards' neighborhood in Oyster Bay.
 On October 30, 1955, Woodward and her husband returned to their country estate after attending a party hosted by Florence Tucker Baker in honor of the Duke and Duchess of Windsor.
 Both were nervous about reports of a prowler roaming nearby estates, including their own.
 The Woodwards, both avid hunters, each went to their separate bedrooms that evening with loaded shotguns.

 A few hours later, according to Ann's telling of the events, she heard a noise on the roof and went into a darkened hallway carrying her gun.
 There she saw a shadowy figure standing in front of Woodward's bedroom door, and fired the gun.
 The man she fired on was in fact her husband; the weapon was loaded with buckshot and should not have been lethal, but an unexpected ricochet caused the buckshot to enter William's temple, killing him.
 Upon arriving at the home, police found Ann holding her husband's body and sobbing.
 She immediately told the police that she had shot her husband because she thought he was a burglar.

 A Nassau County grand jury declined to indict her, after deliberating for 30 minutes - ultimately concluding that the shooting was an accident.
 Police later arrested a man named Paul Wirths, who admitted that he had attempted to break into the Woodwards' house on the night of the shooting.
 Wirths claimed that he had been scared by the sound of gunshots and then left.
 Wirths subsequently pleaded guilty to having entered the Woodward house in an attempt to rob it.

 The shooting led to Woodward becoming a cause célèbre in New York, and was referred to by Life as "The Shooting of the Century".
 Although she was exonerated, Woodward was shunned by New York high society for the rest of her life.
 Elsie, her mother-in-law, said "I know Ann loved Billy very much and the shooting could be nothing but an accident".
 Woodward and her sons moved in with her mother-in-law at the Woodward Mansion at 9 East 86th St on Manhattan’s Upper East Side, and Woodward later moved to Europe.